smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 3. Show POI list
 4. Choose from POI list
 5. Set the chosen POI data to struct of `PoiServiceData->LocationDetails`
-6. Shown popup message that is able to choise following purpose
+6. Show popup message that is able to choose purpose from the following:
  (a) Set as destination ( Share the POI to SDL Navigation App )
  (b) Call to the phone number included in the POI